Please don't bring barbecues to parks

 Insp Stephen Biggs of Wandsworth Parks Police said; “No one wants to be a killjoy but barbecues cause so much damage to grassed areas that there really is no alternative other than to ban them.

 “People can still enjoy picnics but I’m afraid barbecues are not permitted.
-This important rule is there to protect our parks and to keep them looking good.
+This important rule is there to protect our open spaces and keep them looking good.

-"Our local parks and commons are a great place to be when the weather is hot.
-We are just asking people to have consideration for other park users and to take proper care of their surroundings.
+"Our local parks and commons are a great place to be when we have good weather.
+We are just asking people to have consideration for other people and to take care of their surroundings.

-“We know our open spaces are very busy at the moment and we have stepped up patrols to make sure this and other important byelaws are observed.”
+“We know our open spaces are likely to be busy this bank holiday weekend and we are stepping up patrols to make sure this and other important byelaws are observed.”

 • People are also being urged to make sure they leave no litter behind.